2021 Cook Out 250

 The 2021 Cook Out 250 was a NASCAR Xfinity Series race held on April 9, 2021.
 It was contested over 250 laps on the 0.526 mi oval.
 It was the seventh race of the 2021 NASCAR Xfinity Series season.
-JR Motorsports driver Josh Berry, running part-time, collected his career Xfinity series win.
+JR Motorsports driver Josh Berry, running part-time, collected his first career Xfinity series win.

 Report

 Background

-Martinsville Speedway is an NASCAR-owned stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
+Martinsville Speedway is a NASCAR-owned stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
 At 0.526 mi in length, it is the shortest track in the NASCAR Xfinity Series.
 The track was also one of the first paved oval tracks in NASCAR, being built in 1947 by H. Clay Earles.
 It is also the only remaining race track that has been on the NASCAR circuit from its beginning in 1948.